Resume for Carpenter

 3. Skills

-- Proficiency in using hand equipment and power tools
+- Skills in the use of hand machines and power tools

-- Expertise in measuring, cutting and shaping wood materials
+- Expertise in cutting, measuring, and cutting wood materials

-- An understanding of safety protocols and regulations in carpentry
+- Knowledge of safety procedures and rules in carpentry

 4. Work Experience